-Where do LECOM graduates match for post-graduate medical eduction residency programs?
+Where do LECOM graduates match for post-graduate medical education residency programs?

 LECOM medical students participate in either the osteopathic or allopathic residency match.